slabgorb/handy-rpn/README.md

     handy-rpn|master⚡ ⇒ ./handy-rpn
         Enter calculation, you may use multiple lines.
-        To calculate, enter c on a line by itself, to quit, enter 'q',
+        To calculate, enter #{CALC_FLAG} by itself on a line, to quit, enter 'q' by itself on a line,
-        for this help text, enter ?
+        For this help text, enter '?' by itself on a line.
     New calculation:
     2 3 + 5 + 10 -
     c